Optimal quantum operations at zero energy cost: Multiround recursive protocols

-The technique of joining different quantum operations into a single one is an important tool and as such deserves a name: \begin{defi} We call $\map P^{(T)}$ the \emph{coherent coarse-graining} of the quantum operations $\{\map M_k~|~ k =1 , \dots, T\}$. \end{defi}
+The technique of joining different quantum operations into a single one will be an important tool in the following.
+For this reason, it is convenient to have a name for it: \begin{defi} We call $\map P^{(T)}$ the \emph{coherent coarse-graining} of the quantum operations $\{\map M_k~|~ k =1 , \dots, T\}$. \end{defi}

-An intuitive way to visualize coherent coarse-graining is through a generalization of the double slit experiment involving multiple slits \cite{sorkin1994quantum}.
+An intuitive way to visualize coherent coarse-graining is through a generalization of the double slit experiment.
+Consider an interference experiment involving multiple slits \cite{sorkin1994quantum}.
 When detectors are placed on the slits, the passage of a particle through the $k$-th slit will trigger the occurrence of the quantum operation $\map M_k$.
 When the detectors at the first $T$ slits are removed, the passage through these slits will result into the coherently coarse-grained operation $\map P^{(T)}$.

+Note that the flexibility of the recursive protocol is lost after coherent-coarse graining: when multiple histories are coherently combined, it is not possible anymore to choose on the fly when to stop the protocol.
+Still, the advantage of coherent coarse-graining is that it provides a heuristic way to construct lower bounds on the probability/fidelity trade-off.